 Hospitals can feel unfamiliar and overwhelming for children.
 Bright lights, medical equipment, and new people can create anxiety, particularly when a child is waiting for or undergoing a medical procedure.
+This has created a high demand for distraction techniques used in hospitals for children.

 To help reduce distress, many hospitals use distraction techniques that redirect a child’s attention away from fear and towards something engaging, calming, or playful.